a story-driven literary magazine based across Narrm/Melbourne & Paris.

 Sam Cannon

 Sam is a landscape architect, writer and researcher operating at the intersection of architectural and landscape systems with focus on urban temporal ecologies and experimental preservation.
-He works at Melbourne firm Florian Wild and is a member of the Kerb Journal editorial team.
+He currently works at Snohetta and is a member of the Kerb Journal editorial team.

 Tabitha Lean